-Note Changing the preferred annotation property tagged value of UML command "Annotation"s will change their ownership.
-Changing in ownership causes a change in the Documentation pane (on a lower-left) and what shows up in the Natural Language Glossary becaus first UML Comment or "Annotation" that is owned by an annotated eler considered "documentation" in MagicDraw. the e the
+- Changing the preferred annotation property tagged value of UML comments and "Annotation"s will change their ownership. - Changing in ownership causes a change in the Documentation pane (on the lower-left) and what shows up in the Natural Language Glossary because the first UML Comment or "Annotation" that is owned by an annotated element is considered "documentation" in MagicDraw.